-- 608.6.1 U16 U14 events may include Slalom, Giant Slalom, Super-G, Parallel, Kombi events, team competition and Alpine Team Event. - 608.6.2 Except where noted in ICR 608 for Youth the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 and U16.
+- 608.6.1 U16 U14 events may include Slalom, Giant Slalom, Super-G, Parallel, Kombi events, team competition (e.g. Mixed Team Parallel). - 608.6.2 Except where noted in ICR 608 for Youth the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 and U16.
 Such team competitions should be described as "Specifications for Youth Team Competitions". - For the team evaluation, only the team declared at the first team captains meeting as "A" will be considered.